 You might be wondering if there is a specific name for the tail of a chipmunk.
 Well, the answer is yes.
 The name of the tail is a “tassle.”
 The tassle is the furry part at the end of the tail.

 How do Chipmunks use their Tails?

-The tails of chipmunks are very important to their survival.
+The tails of chipmunks are significant to their survival.
 They can use their tails to communicate.
 Chipmunks can use their tails to help them stay balanced and jump.

-The tails of chipmunks are also very important in their mating behavior.
-Males use their tails during mating by waving it slowly side to side if they are interested in the female.
+The tails of chipmunks are also essential in their mating behavior.
+Males use their tails during mating by waving them slowly side to side if they are interested in the female.